giorgio-bendoni/giorgio-bendoni.github.io/myworkflow.md

   A[Collection of data/information]-->B[Organisation]-->C[Drafting]-->D[Editing]-->E[Distribution]
 </div>
 </center>

+My underlying approach has the following principles:
++ To be able to collect and organise information and data from various devices (mobile phone, tablet, PC) to a single cloud based repository.
+This allows me to collect content from newspapers, journals, websites, ebooks, social media, independently from the device that I am using
++ To rely on open source software.

 My key principle is that we tend to produce output (a report, an essay, an article) accepting the constraint that it has to fit into and A4 sheet to be printed and read in that shape, even if the great majority of documents are no longer being printed and are read of screen that do not meet the A4 standards.